Twin Cities In Motion

 1. Race Application/Bibs

 1.01 Corral Assignment: TCM utilizes a corral system at the start for the marathon and the fall ten mile events.
 Participants are assigned to start corrals in accordance with time standards established each year by TCM.
-Corral assignment will be based on verification of actual results achieved by participants and indicated in the online race registration form.
-The last day to update your verified time is July 8, 2013.
+Corral assignment will be based on estimated finish time as declared by participants in the online race registration form.
 Participants’ corral assignments will be communicated by August 1.

 1.02 Participant Numbers: Every competitor shall be provided with a race number, which shall be conspicuously worn on the FRONT when competing.
 The race numbers are to be worn as issued (cutting or folding numbers is not permitted).
 No athlete shall be permitted to participate in any competition without the appropriate number or numbers.
 USATF Rule 143

-1.03 No Transfer Permitted: Once a number has been assigned to a competitor, no other competitor may use it.
-Participant race numbers are personal and may not be exchanged with or transferred to any other person.
+1.03 No Bib Transfer Permitted: Once a number has been assigned to a competitor, no other competitor may use it.
+Participant race numbers are personal, final assignments and may not be exchanged with or transferred to any other person.
 USATF Rule 143

 1.04 Race Number Pick-up: Each participant shall provide photo identification at the time of number pick-up verifying that they are the individual to whom the race number is assigned.